auremoser/mozsci/log/worklog.md

 * reached out to elisha about trust on the community call
 * mentoring meeting with Marlyn from SVA
 * updated [study groups spreadsheet](https://docs.google.com/spreadsheets/d/1fPKqnY8OtH2tMk028dbnwvwntt1SlNQhf_pgMO3kW9s/edit#gid=1099487764)
+* followup with imentor
+* scheduling for saturday Dev Roadshow at General Assembly

 TO DOS